Picovoice/speech-to-index-benchmark/README.md

 Made in Vancouver, Canada by [Picovoice](https://picovoice.ai)

-This is a minimalist and extensible framework for benchmarking different speech-to-index engines.
+This is a minimalist and extensible framework for benchmarking different Speech-to-Index engines.
 It has been developed and tested on Ubuntu 20.04 (x86_64) using Python3.8.

 ## Table of Contents